RevellFTW/szakdolgozatBuild/README.md

-# szakdolgozatBuild
-A szakdolgozat futtatható alkalmazása
+# A szakdolgozat futtatható alkalmazása